ralsina/faaso/docs/funkos.md

 That docker image can be built in a server by the FaaSO proxy or it can be built locally just like any docker image.

-Then we can start it, either locally or in the server, using the proxy.
+Then we can start it locally or, using the proxy, in the server.

 ```mermaid
 flowchart TD